What is Incrementality Testing?

 A well-known ecommerce company has been seeing substantial growth in traffic and an increase in sales, and by doing all marketing efforts in terms of online and offline.
 They want to know which particular channels and campaigns are helping them to gain success and which campaigns are underperforming.
 By using the Lifesight Incrementality testing, the brand got to know which campaigns were helping them, and by Lifesight’s recommendations, they gained 15% in conversions and a 20% increase in ROI.

-Types of Incrementality Tests
+What Are the Types of Incrementality Testing?

 1. Geo Experiments